Published on: 07 Oct, 2024 18:00

 NIFTY 50 P/E Ratio In Last 25 Years

 The data for the analysis is sourced from the NSE website.
-The Price-to-Earnings (P/E) ratio of an index can be used for evaluating the overall valuation of the companies listed within that index.
+An index's price-to-earnings (P/E) ratio can be used to evaluate the overall valuation of the companies listed within that index.
 The calculation is very simple divide the current price level of the index by the total earnings per share (EPS) of all the companies included in the index.

 Here's a simple explanation: